FIFA 21: Licenses

 The game features more than 30 official leagues, over 700 clubs, and over 17,000 players.
 In August 2020, EA Sports announced an exclusive multi-year partnership with Milan and Inter Milan.

 Juventus, Roma, River Plate, Boca Juniors and Corinthians are not featured in FIFA 21 and instead are known as Piemonte Calcio, Roma FC, Nuñez, Buenos Aires and Oceânico FC respectively.
 The game retains the players' likenesses (except for Oceânico FC), but the official badge, kits and stadiums are unavailable and instead feature custom designs and generic stadiums produced by EA Sports.
-Bayern Munich is also featured in the game with licensed players and kits but do not have their stadium licence and play in a generic stadium.
+A lot of teams are featured in this game with licensed players and kits, but without their stadiums, most notably Bayern Munich, Barcelona, Sporting CP and Urawa Red Diamonds.
 The Finland national football team is fully licensed for the first time.

 Elland Road, home of Leeds United, was not originally included in the game despite the club achieving promotion to the Premier League.
 EA stated that this was due to the season being delayed by the COVID-19 pandemic, which meant there was insufficient time for it to be included at launch.
 However, in February 2021, the stadium was finally added to the game, thus ensuring all 20 Premier League teams had their respective stadiums.